-There are 4 primary benefits that Partner Organizations continuously communicate from reducing their organizational carbon footprint
+There are four primary benefits that our members continuously communicate, that result from reducing their organizational carbon footprint.

-Partners will have the opportunity to enjoy an enhanced brand due to their voluntary environmental actions through recognition events, reports and updates through various media outlets.
-Now, more than ever, customers are choosing products and services that originate from environmentally and socially responsible companies.
+Member organizations enjoy an improved image due to their voluntary environmental actions.
+This enhanced brand is promoted by NSI in the form of recognition events, reports, and updates through various media outlets.
+Now, more than ever, customers are choosing products and services that are provided by environmentally and socially responsible companies.

-The risks resulting from volatile energy markets, poor brand reputation, and changing legal and regulatory requirements can all be mitigated through GHG reduction projects.
 By voluntarily partnering with NSI, businesses are able to calculate and assign a cost to carbon emissions.
-Businesses can begin to prepare for the inevitability of an economy in which carbon is regulated and deterred through financial mechanisms (cap-and-trade, carbon tax, etc.).
-Quantifying the amount of emissions a company produces is an important step towards managing carbon emissions efficiently and identifying potential for reductions and savings.
+Organizations can begin to prepare for the inevitability of an economy in which carbon is regulated and deterred through financial mechanisms (cap-and-trade, carbon tax, etc.).
+Quantifying the amount of emissions your company produces is an important first step towards managing carbon emissions efficiently and identifying potential for reductions and savings.